 This doesn’t sound like a lot but to be effective the workshop needs to be systematic, objective and avoid building personas that simply “fit” your proposition or what you think you want to do.
 In short they need to generate actionable, grounded insight and avoid audience stereotypes.

-Needs Based Segmentation is a statistical analysis tool based on cluster analysis that can either be used to complement the workshops or be run as a stand alone exercise.
+Needs Based Segmentation for data driven personas is a statistical analysis tool based on cluster analysis that can either be used to complement the workshops or be run as a stand alone exercise.
 Research using this technique identifies groups (personas) that share similar behavioural traits and needs and by identifying what’s most important to each group we are able to work with clients to develop strategies to engage with key prospect groups.
 As with many quantitative techniques it can be used to validate assumptions and evaluate the size of specific groups i.e. the proportion of the total market accounted for by each persona, just like in the example below.

 In summary: personas can be used for marketing, product development, PR and business strategy.
 Our persona market research can be stand alone, or just one part of a multi-phase research project.
 Whichever approach you choose, Sapio can help you to create in depth, research based personas which have a real and long-lasting impact on multiple areas of your business.